Christopher A. Wray: Early life and education

-Wray joined King & Spalding in 2005 as a litigation partner in the firm's Washington, D.C., and Atlanta offices.
+In 2005, Wray returned to King & Spalding as a litigation partner in the firm's Washington, D.C., and Atlanta offices.
 Wray represented several Fortune 100 companies and chaired the King & Spalding Special Matters and Government Investigations Practice Group.
 During his time at King & Spalding, Wray acted as New Jersey Governor Chris Christie's personal attorney during the Bridgegate scandal.
 Wray's firm also represents Russian energy giants Gazprom and Rosneft, an issue which came under contention during the confirmation process for position of FBI Director.